Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 Web Components are based on the existing component model.
 This results in more modular code that can be shared across teams and projects.

-Web Components, also are known as custom elements, is a system that allows you to define new HTML tags that generate elements within the DOM with encapsulated behavior you define.
+Web Components, also are known as custom elements, are a system that allows you to define new HTML tags that generate elements within the DOM with encapsulated behavior you define.

 Who's using Web Components and where are they used?